revelaction/mankidown/README.md

 # Tags

-[Anki Tags](https://docs.ankiweb.net/editing.html?highlight=tags#using-tags) are a useful way to keep your collection organized. mankidown can generate `document tags`  and `note tags`
+[Anki Tags](https://docs.ankiweb.net/editing.html?highlight=tags#using-tags)  offer an effective way to maintain organization within your collection. mankidown can generate `document tags`  and `note tags`

 #### Document Tags

-By using the `-t, --tag` flag in the command line, mankidown adds the tag to all notes of the document.
-The flag can be repeated
+You can utilize the -t or --tag flag in the command line to apply a tag to all notes within a specific document.
+This flag can be used multiple times to add multiple tags simultaneously.
+For instance:

 ```console
 $ mankidown --deck mydeck -n Basic -t tag1 -t tag2 mynotes.md
 ```

-Additionally mankidown splits the words of the markdown document name and adds them as tags for all notes.
-If the markdown file is called `english-vocabulary.md`, mankidown will add `english` and `vocabulary` to all notes of the file.
+In addition, mankidown can automatically derive tags from the words present in the name of the Markdown document.
+For example, if your markdown file is named english-vocabulary.md, mankidown will automatically assign the english and vocabulary tags to all notes in that file.

 #### Note Tags

-The title of the H1 tag can be used to add tags to the note separated by spaces:
+You can assign tags to individual notes by including them in the title of the H1 tag, separated by spaces.
+Here's an example:

 ```markdown
 # tag1 tag2